Adillwma/BackupInspector/README.md

 *The current BackupInspector user interface, v2.0.0.*

 </div>

+5. Pressing the settings wheel will bring up the advanced user settings panel which allows further customisation of the matching logic.
+The default settings are recomended for most users.

 # License
 This project is not currently licensed.
 Please contact for more information.